Some other methods of contactless payment are accepted on our services, including mobile phone apps, key fobs, stickers and wristbands.

 Some UK card providers don't currently issue contactless payment cards.
 You can't use your payment card to travel on our services if:

-Most contactless payment cards issued outside the UK can be used to buy tickets or top up an Oyster card at ticket machines at Tube, DLR and London Overground stations, at ticket offices, and Visitor Centres, even if they can't be used for contactless travel.
+Most contactless cards issued outside the UK can be used to buy tickets or top up an Oyster card at ticket machines at Tube, DLR, London Overground and TfL rail stations, at ticket offices and Visitor Centres, even if they can't be used for contactless travel.

 The list below shows which cards issued outside the UK are accepted for contactless travel.